geostreams/pygeostreams-parsers/pygeotemporal_parsers/README.md

     * Parse the new Data with New Parameter Names via `parse_new_datapoints_new_params.py`
     * Update the Sensors Stats via `parse_new_datapoints_new_params.py`
     * Upload newest Aggregate to the correct location via `parse_and_upload_newest_file.py`
+* `get_new_files.py`
+    * Get all files from Clowder not currently in the downloads directory
+    * Will not duplicate files
+    * Creates a file with a list of newly downloaded file names
+        * Used by `concat-files.py`
+        * Will erase the contents of an existing file with this list
 * `parse_and_upload_newest_file.py`
     * Get the Newest File for parsing and upload
     * Get or Create Sensors and Streams via `create_sensors_and_streams.py`